Timothy Greenfield-Sanders: Early life

-Greenfield-Sanders was born on February 16, 1952, in Miami Beach, Florida, to musician and teacher Ruth W. Greenfield (née Wolkowsky) and lawyer Arnold Merwin Greenfield.
+Greenfield-Sanders was born in 1952, in Miami Beach, Florida, to musician and teacher Ruth W. Greenfield and lawyer Arnold Merrin Greenfield.
 He graduated from Ransom Everglades School and received a BA in art history from Columbia University in 1974 and a MFA in film in 1977 from the American Film Institute (A.F.I).

+While Columbia in the 1970's had no undergraduate film program, Greenfield-Sanders managed to talk his way into classes at the graduate film school and received academic credit for them.
+Through his friend underground actress and singer Tally Brown he befriended filmmaker Jack Smith and assisted Smith on projects.
+His early interest in Alfred Hitchcock was deepened after taking Andrew Sarris's Hitchcock class at Columbia and after graduation he worked as the projectionist for Donald Spoto's Hitchcock class at The New School for Social Research.

 Career

 Photography

 Greenfield-Sanders has photographed well-known figures.
 The USPS George H.W.
-Bush 'Forever' stamp is based on Greenfield-Sanders' portrait of the former President.
+Bush "Forever" stamp is based on Greenfield-Sanders' portrait of the former President.

 700 of his art world portraits are in the collections of The Museum of Modern Art and The Museum of Fine Arts, Houston.
 He was on the masthead, as a contributing photographer, of Vanity Fair from 1990 to 2017.
+He also contributed photos to Barron's and the SoHo Weekly News.

 Greenfield-Sanders was initially interested in filmmaking, pursuing a degree at the American Film Institute in Los Angeles, where he also took portraits for the school's archive of visiting directors, actors and film stars.
 "Because of AFI, I got tips from celebrities as well as access to them," he says.
-Hitchcock once remarked, "Young man, your lights are all wrong," while Bette Davis criticized him harshly for "shooting from below", according to a Photofocus.com article.
+Alfred Hitchcock once remarked, "Young man, your lights are all wrong," while Bette Davis criticized him harshly for "shooting from below", according to a Photofocus.com article.
 Admitting to Davis that he was eager to learn more about portraiture, she invited him to drive her around Hollywood for a week in exchange for her thoughts on photography.
 Greenfield-Sanders credits Davis with alerting him to the work of George Hurrell and the art of large-format cameras.

 Greenfield-Sanders makes large-format portraiture.
 He began his career in 1978 using a vintage 1905 Fulmer & Schwing view camera with 11"x14" Ektapan black and white film.
 He made contact prints from the large-format negatives.
-Today, with that film discontinued, he shoots with a 1930's Deardorff studio camera on 8"x10" Kodak color negative.
+Today, with that film discontinued, he shoots with a 1930s Deardorff studio camera on 8"x10" Kodak color negative.
 He shoots only a handful of frames.

 His work has been exhibited in the United States at The National Portrait Gallery, The Newseum, Brooklyn Museum, High Museum of Art, The Museum of Fine Arts, Houston, The San Antonio Museum of Art, and The Annenberg Space for Photography.